Fryingpannn/WallStreetBets_BigDataAnalysis/README.md

 To extract features, we first lemmatized the texts of each post with Spark NLP, an extension package which provides a pre-trained NLP model. we then used CountVectorizer and HashingTF from PySpark to transform textual data into vectors.
 CountVectorizer generates the Document-Term Matrix and contains the size of the entire vocabulary, whereas HashingTF also generates this text vector but with lower number of features (performs dimensionality reduction).

+### Naive Bayes
-The algorithm we used is Naive Bayes from PySpark's machine learning library.
+The first algorithm we used is Naive Bayes from PySpark's machine learning library.
 Naive Bayes is a supervised learning classification model based on applying Bayes' theorem.
 The features are the results from CountVectorizer and HashingTF.
 We tested with two hyperparameters, the smoothing value and the model type.
 The smoothing value is used to replace 0 probability event, as it makes the entire event impossible due to 1 missing feature.
 We also used the two most appropriate Naive Bayes model types, Complement, and Multinomial.
 Each model type changes the algorithm with a different method to compute the model’s coefficients, where Complement Naive Bayes is more suited for imbalanced datasets than Multinomial Naive Bayes.
 All these factors were randomized in many iterations to obtain the best combination.

+### Clustering
 The second algorithm we used is k-means clustering from both PySpark's machine learning library and scikit-learn, combined with PCA, TruncatedSVD/t-SNE from scikit-learn for dimensionality reduction.
 Because our features are vectors with thousands of dimensions (words), to visualize and plot the data we need to perform dimensionality reduction.
 We tested our dataset with PCA, and TruncatedSVD/t-SNE.
 Principal Component Analysis (PCA) maps features to an N-dimensional space, and chooses a custom number of main axis to represent the data.
 For PCA, the decisions of using which axis is based on the minimized square distances between the data points and the axis, whereas t-SNE uses the probability of neighboring points, and computes the best components to represent that probability.

 # IV.
 Results

+## Naive Bayes
 As previously noted, the label we used to train our Naive Bayes classifier is the growth percentage of a stock associated with a given reddit post, with the instances being the text of each post.

 With this, our best model achieved an accuracy of 64.91%.
 This was obtained by choosing CountVectorizer to vectorize our features, using Multinomial Naive Bayes and a smoothing parameter of 0.2684835.
 This model had an F1 score of 0.65, precision of 0.58 and recall of 0.73.